UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/common_misconceptions/index.md

 <link rel="stylesheet" href="../../assets/stylesheets/buttons.css">
 # Common Misconceptions

-Both experienced and novice users may benefit from reading through these common misconceptions.
+!!! tip "Both experienced and novice users may benefit from reading through these common misconceptions."

 ### **If I move my code to HPC, it will automatically run faster**